calblueprint/open-music-portal-rails/readme.md

     bundle install

-If all goes well, you can set up your local database (first make a copy of config/sample/database.yml to config/database.yml and change the name to be a user on your computer):
+### Setting up your database

+Make a copy of the sample database.yml file:

+    cp config/sample/database.yml config/database.yml

+Open it up and change the username for the development and test environments.
+Then run:

     rake db:migrate